-Institutions must report the total number of: criminal offenses; hate crimes; and domestic violence, dating violence, or stalking incidents that have been unfounded.
+Institutions must report the total number of criminal offenses; hate crimes; and domestic violence, dating violence, or stalking incidents that have been unfounded.

+The total number of unfounded crimes for the 2021 calendar year at this campus is 0.
 The total number of unfounded crimes for the 2020 calendar year at this campus is 0.
 The total number of unfounded crimes for the 2019 calendar year at this campus is 0.
-The total number of unfounded crimes for the 2018 calendar year at this campus is 0.

-Vaca Namel of Clarry I anation Cuiron Cotocomi

-Year Number of Clery Location Crime Category of
+mate CI mitos Year Number of Offenses Clery Location Crime Category Category of Bias 2021 0 N/A N/A N/A 2020 1 On-Campus Destruction of property Race 2019 1 On-Campus Destruction of property Ethnicity

-Offenses Category Bias

-2020 1 On-Campus Destruction of Race

-property

-2019 1 On-Campus Destruction of Ethnicity

-property ·

-2018 1 On-Campus Destruction of Ethnicity

-property

-2018 1 On-Campus Simple Assault Race